Twitch0125/Twitch0125.github.io/content/resume.md

 ### Software Engineer Straker Lingotek <br> [Lehi, UT (Remote) · October 2019 - Current]{.date}

 Worked on several Localization SaaS apps.
-I was mainly working on the Frontend and UX design, but occasionally some Backend work with Node and PHP.
+I was mainly working on the Frontend and UX design, but occasionally some Backend work with Node and a little PHP.

 - Worked on a suite of SaaS apps using Vue, Nuxt, and Vuetify.
 - Worked with system architect to convert hundreds of JSP templates into Vue